timmyclean/Pewlett-Hackard-Analysis/README.md

 ### Employees Eligible for the Mentorship Program
-  - There are 1549 employees that are eligible to mentor (insert fig)
+  - There are 1549 employees that are eligible to mentor (see kink)
   - Of the titles eligible Senior Engineers and Engineers make up a majority of the pool.
   - https://github.com/timmyclean/Pewlett-Hackard-Analysis/blob/main/Data/eligible.PNG
-  -
+  - The Development sector PH will need a stuctured plan to ensure a  smooth transition
 ## Summary

 ### Retiring Employees per Title